kailash199407/Online-Customer-Behaviour/README.md

 # Online-Customer-Behaviour

+---Hi, This is Kailash and I'm adding a code change to this python file.

 A case study to analyse the Online buying behavior of Customers in USA

 -Performed detailed EDA to understand the dataset and clean the data